Casino Royale (2006 film): Effects

 In designing the credit sequence for the film, graphic designer Daniel Kleinman was inspired by the cover of the 1953 British first edition of Casino Royale, which featured Ian Fleming's original design of a playing card bordered by eight red hearts dripping with blood.
 Kleinman said, "The hearts not only represent cards but the tribulations of Bond's love story.
-So I took that as inspiration to use playing card graphics in different ways in the titles," like a club representing a puff of gun smoke, and slashed arteries spurting thousands of tiny hearts.
-In creating the shadow images of the sequence, Kleinman digitized the footage of Craig and the film's stuntmen on the Inferno visual effects system, at Framestore CFC in London; the actors' silhouettes were incorporated into more than 20 digitally animated scenes depicting intricate and innovative card patterns.
+So I took that as inspiration to use playing card graphics in different ways in the titles", like a club representing a puff of gun smoke, and slashed arteries spurting thousands of tiny hearts.
+In creating the shadow images of the sequence, Kleinman digitised the footage of Craig and the film's stuntmen on the Inferno visual effects system at Framestore CFC in London; the actors' silhouettes were incorporated into more than 20 digitally animated scenes depicting intricate and innovative card patterns.
 Kleinman decided not to use the female silhouettes commonly seen throughout the Bond title sequences, considering that the women did not fit with both the film's spirit and the storyline following Bond falling in love.

 For the rest of the film, special effects and miniature effects supervisor Chris Corbould returned to a more realistic style of film making and significantly reduced digital effects.
 According to Corbould, "CGI is a great tool and can be very useful, but I will fight to the tooth and nail to do something for real.
 It's the best way to go".
-Three scenes involving primarily physical effects in the film were the chase at a building site in Madagascar, the Miami Airport chase sequence, and the sinking Venetian house, with sets located on the Grand Canal and in Pinewood Studios.
+Visual effects supervisor Steven Begg noted that there were still more computer effects than expected: “Like a lot of big action films, it blossomed from a theoretical 80 shots to 550.”
+Three scenes involving primarily physical effects in the film were the chase at a building site in Madagascar, the Miami Airport chase sequence and the sinking Venetian house, with sets located on the Grand Canal and in Pinewood Studios.